pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Event notifications
 ===================

-The ``Application`` class has a ``notification_log`` attribute, which is a 'notification log' (aka the 'outbox pattern').
-This pattern avoids the "dual writing" problem of recording application state and separately sending messages about the changes.
-Please note, it is equally important to avoid "dual writing" in the consumption of event notifications.
+The limitation of application query methods is that they can only query the aggregate sequences.
+Often, users of your application will need to see views of the application state that depend on more sophisticated queries.
+To support these queries, it is sometimes desirable to "project" the state of the application as a whole into "materialised views" that are specifically designed to support such queries.

-The notification log can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in event-driven systems.
+In order to do this, we must be able to propagate the state of the application as a whole, whilst avoiding the "dual writing" problem.
+This firstly requires recording all the aggregate evens of an application in a "total order" (as mentioned above).
-It presents all the aggregate events that have been stored across all the aggregates of an application as a sequence of event notifications.
+And since there may be a large number of these events, we also need to be able to select a small number from this potentially large sequence, so that we can progressively work along the sequence.

+As mentioned above, an application object has a ``notification_log`` attribute.
-The log presents the aggregate events in the order in which they were stored.
-Each of the event notifications has an integer ID which increases along the sequence.
-An event notification is simply a stored event (see above) that also has an ``id`` attribute.
+The notification log presents all the aggregate eventsof an application as a sequence of event notifications in the order they were stored.
-Therefore, depending on the configuration of the application, it may be already compressed and encrypted.

 The ``select()`` method of the notification log can be used to obtain a selection of the application's event notifications.